rafkub/oop-principles/Other/EncapsulateWhatVaries/README.md

 # Encapsulate What Varies
+* identify the aspects of an application that vary and separate them from what stays the same
   * what stays the same is isolated from what changes (or might change) often
-* helps to handle frequently changing details
   * lets one part of the system vary independently of another part
   * allows to change the isolated part of the system without redesign

+## Benefits
+* helps to handle frequently changing details

-## NOTE
+## NOTE:
 Encapsulating the concept that varies is a theme of many design patterns.

 Examples: